Gabrielrosee/MyWebsiteProject-main/README.md

 2. My ventures & life story
 3. My info/how to contact me

+UPDATE: It's now split into categories like static and so on and it's still about me, but it's advanced now!

 # What I want to get out of this

 My hope for this project is to learn what's underneath the web and what a technical person actually does